Friedrich Melchior, Baron von Grimm: Connections

-J.-J. Rousseau
+Rousseau

 In 1751, Grimm was introduced by Rousseau to Madame d'Épinay, with whom he began a 30-year liaison two years later, which led after four years to an irreconcilable rupture between him, Diderot and Rousseau.

 Grimm and d'Holbach supported financially the mother of Thérèse Levasseur.
 Instead of Rousseau, Grimm accompanied Mme. d'Épinay to Geneva to visit doctor Théodore Tronchin.
 Rousseau believed Grimm had made her pregnant.

-Grimm criticized Rousseau's Julie, or the New Heloise and Emile, or On Education.
+Grimm criticized Rousseau's Julie, or the New Heloise and Émile, or On Education.
 Rousseau was induced by his resentment to give in his Confessions a malicious portrait of Grimm's character.
 Grimm's betrayals of his closest friend, Diderot, finally led Diderot to bitter denunciations of him too in his Lettre apologétique de l'abbé Raynal à M. Grimm in 1781.

-In 1783, Grimm lost Mme. Épinay, his most intimate friend, and the following year Diderot.
+In 1783, Grimm lost Mme Épinay, his most intimate friend, and the following year 1784, died Denis Diderot.

 Not long after, he showed Prince Henry of Prussia, on a diplomatic trip, in Paris.